molily/molily.de/_posts/2020-11-21-testing-angular.md

 End-to-end tests are brittle, meaning they often fail even though the software is without fault.
 Sometimes they fail for no apparent reason.
 When you run the same tests again, they suddenly pass.
 Even if the test correctly fails, it is hard to find the root cause of the problem.
 You need to wander through the full stack to locate the bug.

 End-to-end test use a real browser and run against the full software stack.
 Therefore the testing setup is immense.
-You need to deploy front-end, back-end, databases, caches etc. to testing machines and then have machines to run the end-to-end tests.
+You need to deploy front-end, back-end, databases, caches, etc. to testing machines and then have machines to run the end-to-end tests.

 Several commercial tools try to make end-to-end tests easier, faster and more robust.
 Since end-to-end tests are unreliable because of the inherent complexity, these tools try to reduce complexity at the expense of flexibility.
 For example, they remote-control one possible browser instead of all browsers that support a generic automation protocol.